Beautymaurya28/Web-Development-College-Repository/README.md

-# Web Development – College Repository
+# Web Development – frontend practice and mini project

 This repository contains all my web development work done during college, including class assignments, practice exercises, and mini-projects.
 It covers frontend development using HTML, CSS, and JavaScript, as well as backend concepts using Node.js and Express.js.